CraigYanitski/kosmatau3d/README.md

 ## Code Corrections

-The major changes to the KOSMA-tau model are described in the document treatise.pdf, and the major changes to the Milky Way model will also appear in the upcoming Bruckmann et al. (2020) paper.
+The major changes to the KOSMA-tau 3D model are described in the document treatise.pdf, and the major changes to the Milky Way model will also appear in the upcoming Bruckmann et al. (2020) paper.

 ## Branches

 There are a few branches used for the development of this code.
-The *master* branch contains the current working version that is continuously developed and improved.
-The old code from Christoph Bruckmann and Silke Andree-Labsch (updated to ``python 3`` and slightly optimised) is in the *old-version* branch.
-An intermediate version of the code is stored in the *class-based* branch.
-It contains the first version of the current code that used classes rather than the modules present in the *master* branch.
+The ***master*** branch contains the current working version that is continuously developed and improved.
+The old code from Christoph Bruckmann and Silke Andree-Labsch (updated to ``python 3`` and slightly optimised) is in the ***old-version*** branch.
+An intermediate version of the code is stored in the ***class-based*** branch.
+It contains the first version of the current code that used classes rather than the modules present in the ***master*** branch.
 It ran into memory issues due to the large number of unnecessary objects.
-Finally the *develop* branch is used to test new features that will be merged to the master branch.
+Finally the ***develop*** branch is used to test new features that will be merged to the master branch.

 ## Ongoing Development